 While there are several potential causes of this problem, poor posture and a weak core are the two main contributing factors of discomfort and lower back aches.
 Almost everyone experiences lower back pain at one point in their lives.
 It is crucial to understand what’s causing the strain so that you can stop it from reoccurring.

 Fortunately, several yoga poses can help to relieve your bothersome lower back pain.
 Such poses may loosen your tight muscles and produce endorphins, which act as natural painkillers to your brain.
 When it comes to reducing your lower back pain, simple yoga stretches can make a huge difference.

 According to a research journal published in July 2017 in the Annals of Internal Medicine, gentle yoga poses can minimize the urgent need for painkillers.
 This article will explore the most common yoga poses for lower back pain relief that will reduce your reliance on over-the-counter pain killers.

-7 Overlooked Yoga Poses for Back Pain Relief that Will Seriously Strengthen Your Core
+7 Yoga Pose for Lower Back Pain Relief – Strengthen Your Core

 Child’s yoga pose is a resting pose that you can hold for a very long time without requiring props.
 It removes the pressure off your back by aligning and elongating your spine, thus decompressing it and allowing you to stretch comfortably.
 Here is how to do it: